garrandall/popular-music-data/tracks/when-you-re-young-and-in-love-the-marvelettes.md

 Seems to shine twice as bright
 When you're young and in love

-Ooh, dreams can come true (try a dream)
+Oh dreams can come true (try a dream)
 If you believe they do
 When you're young and in love